-We are currently working with All Saints and St Andrew's Church, Kingston, Cambs to commission one of the artists based at nearby Wysing Art Centre to make work for an exhibition within the church in Summer 2019.
-The work will respond to the church's historic wall paintings and be set within the context of a wider arts festival to engage the wider community around Kingston and give prominence to this beautiful rural church.
+We are currently working with All Saints and St Andrew's Church, Kingston, Cambs to commission an artist based at nearby Wysing Art Centre to make work for an exhibition within the church in summer 2019.
+The work will respond to the church's historic wall paintings and be set within the context of a wider arts and heritage festival to engage the community in and around Kingston and give prominence to this beautiful rural church.

 Kindly supported by Allchurches Trust, the Jerusalem Trust and the Headley Trust.